Professional Certificate in Marine Technology

 Diver Medic (Diving and Hyperbaric Medicine)

 The Diver Medic concentration prepares students in the medical aspects of diving and advanced training in hyperbaric medicine.
 Diver medics are respected professionals who perform regular work as divers and, when necessary, respond to medical emergencies on the job.
-Graduate with a Diver Medic concentration and you will be trained as a Diver Medic Technician, qualified for work as a tender and diver medic for underwater job sites inland and offshore.
-This concentration also qualifies you to take the Emergency Medical Technician-Basic (EMT-B) and National Board of Diving and Hyperbaric Medical Technology (NBDHMT) exams.
+Graduate with a Diver Medic concentration and you will be trained as a Diver Medic Technician, qualified for work as a “tender” and diver medic for underwater job sites inland and offshore.
+This concentration qualifies you to take both Emergency Medical Technician-Basic (EMT-B) and National Board of Diving and Hyperbaric Medical Technology (NBDHMT) exams.

 Underwater Inspection Technology (Nondestructive Testing)

 The Nondestructive Testing concentration prepares students to conduct a number of advanced underwater inspection and testing techniques important for ensuring the quality of underwater construction.
-The program is designed to provide students with the knowledge, skills, and abilities to perform a variety of inspections to locate and determine the condition of structures, pipes, and components ra,nging from steel buildings, subsea pipelines and platforms, to engine parts and components.
-Students are trained in a variety of Nondestructive Testing Methods (NDT) to inspect metals and welds, in particular, as well as non-metallic materials.
+The program is designed to provide students with the knowledge, skills, and abilities to perform a variety of inspections to locate and determine the condition of structures, pipes, and components ranging from steel buildings, subsea pipelines and platforms, to engine parts and components.
+Students are trained in a variety of Nondestructive Testing (NDT) methods to inspect metals and welds, in particular, as well as non-metallic materials.
 Students will be trained to American Society for Nondestructive Testing (ANST) Level I and Level II standards in Ultrasonic Testing (UT), Magnetic Particle Testing (MT), Dye Penetrant Testing (PT), and Visual Testing (VT).
-For those completing the commercial air diver program, the NDT program instructs the student on underwater applications and uses of many of these inspection methods including underwater photography and video.
+The NDT program instructs the student on underwater applications and uses of many of these inspection methods including underwater photography and video.